open/close all folders

-- The Heartless in Kingdom Hearts act all out of instict, and their instinct is to get hearts to eat.
+- The Heartless in Kingdom Hearts act all out of instinct, and their instinct is to get hearts to eat.
 Nothing more.

 - Kirby is seen as a hero, and yet more than once he saved the world by accident, looking for a cake or something similar.

-- Kog'maw, a League of Legends champion, attack only using his gastric acid.
-It's stated he spit acid on stuff because he can't swallow them whole (yet), meaning anyone he spits on is a potential breakfast.
+- Kog'maw, a League of Legends champion, attacks only using his gastric acid.
+It's stated he spits acid on stuff because he can't swallow them whole (yet), meaning anyone he spits on is a potential breakfast.
 And because it's a baby, he doesn't even understand good and evil.